kivaar/aws-csaa-notes-2019/README.md

 - Tape Gateway (VTL), virtual tape library for archiving

 ## EC2
+- Termination Protection is turned off by default
+- The root EBS volume is deleted upon termination by default on EBS-backed instances
+- EBS root volumes on default AMIs cannot be encrypted
+    - Use third party tools (e.g. BitLocker) or custom AMIs for root volume encryption
+- Additional volumes can be encrypted

 ### EC2 Pricing Models
 - On Demand, by the hour or second with no commitment
 - Reserved (Standard, Convertible, or Scheduled), capacity reservation on 1 or 3 year contract terms